-If you use Windows on your PC or laptop, then you can check the screen resolution (and change it) by right-clicking on an empty space on the desktop, and clicking 'Display settings'.
+If you use Windows on your PC or laptop, you can check the screen resolution (and change it) by right-clicking on an empty space on the desktop and clicking 'Display settings'.

 In the window that opens, you'll see 'Display resolution' with the current resolution listed underneath.
-If it says '(Recommended)' next to the resolution, that means it's the native resolution of your display, and the one that will most likely look the best.
+If it says '(Recommended)' next to the resolution, that means it's the native resolution for your display and the one that will probably look the best.

-If you wish to change the resolution of the display, then click the down arrow next to the resolution.
+If you want to change the screen resolution, click the down arrow next to the resolution.
 This will show a list of all the other display resolutions your screen can handle.
 Click one, and the resolution will be applied – temporarily at least.

 How to check your screen resolution (Mac)

 The easiest way to find the display resolution on your Mac or MacBook is to click the Apple icon in the top left-hand corner of the screen.
 On the menu that appears, select 'About This Mac'.
 A window will pop up, and at the top you'll see 'Displays.'
 Click there, and you'll see the size and resolution of your screen.